Teen Bible Study for Today: Grow Faith, Courage, and Friendship

 “Flee from youthful passions and pursue righteousness, faith, love, and peace, along with those who call on the Lord from a pure heart.”– 2 Timothy 2:22 (ESV)

-Think of this as a compass verse: turn away from what trips you up, run toward what forms Christ in you, and do it alongside friends who want the same path.
+This verse acts as a compass: turn away from what trips you up and run toward what forms Christ in you, alongside friends who want the same path.

 “Let your light shine before others, so that they may see your good works and give glory to your Father in heaven.”– Matthew 5:16 (CSB)